Cray-HPE/hms-hbtd/README.md

 ### hbtd CT Testing

-This repository builds and publishes hms-hbtd-ct-test RPMs along with the service itself containing tests that verify hbtd on the
-NCNs of live Shasta systems.
-The tests require the hms-ct-test-base RPM to also be installed on the NCNs in order to execute.
-The version of the test RPM installed on the NCNs should always match the version of hbtd deployed on the system.
+In addition to the service itself, this repository builds and publishes cray-hbtd-test images containing tests that verify HBTD on live Shasta systems.
+The tests are invoked via helm test as part of the Continuous Test (CT) framework during CSM installs and upgrades.
+The version of the cray-hbtd-test image (vX.Y.Z) should match the version of the cray-hbtd image being tested, both of which are specified in the helm chart for the service.

 ## Feature Map